rachyrachyrach/obvious/README.md

 The Obvious is a Raspberry Pi that runs the dictonary!
 We made this to act like the [Ovilus](https://www.digitaldowsing.com/) which is used in various ghost hunting shows.
 You will need an LED display and buttons.

+* Please note this was written for an older linux kernel.
+This may not work due to the kernel update for Raspberry Pi.

 ## Step 1: